 This test is made up of multiple-choice questions based on the MDCAT syllabus. … Getting through the test is not easy.
 Nonetheless, passing the test can be achieved by thoroughly understanding the entire syllabus and by following certain tips and tricks.

-As per the regulations of the Pakistan Medical Commission (PMC), Medical/Dental colleges admission tests (MDCAT) are mandatory for students applying to MBBS and BDS programs in both public and private institutions.
+As per the regulations of the Pakistan Medical Commission (PMDC), Medical/Dental colleges admission tests (MDCAT) are mandatory for students applying to MBBS and BDS programs in both public and private institutions.

-Our article about National MDCAT 2022 is sure to be of interest to you.
-Our goal is to provide you with detailed, complete information about the National MDCAT 2022.
+Our article about PMDC MDCAT 2023 is sure to be of interest to you.
+Our goal is to provide you with detailed, complete information about the PMDC MDCAT 2023.

-Still, if you face any difficulty regarding anything about the National MDCAT 2022, feel free to ask us in the comment section.
+Still, if you face any difficulty regarding anything about the PMDC MDCAT 2023, feel free to ask us in the comment section.
 Our MBBS team is always looking forward to solving your queries as soon as possible.
-Besides this, give you valuable feedback in comments and share the article with your friends and family members.
+Besides this, give you valuable feedback in the comments and share the article with your friends and family members.